Spectrum of Schr\"odinger operators on subcovering graphs: Proof of the main results

-\begin{remark} In fact, the set $\wt\cB_\gt$ given by \er{nBzt} is a natural choice of the Brillouin zone for the subcovering $\cG_\gt$ which is a $\G_o$-periodic graph, where $\G_o$ is the sublattice of $\G$ of rank $d-d_o$ with the basis $\{\gt_{d_o+1},\ldots,\gt_d\}$, see \er{neba}. \end{remark}
+\begin{remark} In fact, the set $\wt\cB_\gt$ given by \er{nBzt} is a natural choice of the Brillouin zone for the subcovering $\cG_\gt$ which is a $\Z^{d-d_o}$-periodic graph with the periods $\gt_{d_o+1},\ldots,\gt_d$, see \er{neba}. \end{remark}